Holiday hacks: how to dye eggs for Easter.

 How to Dye Eggs with Red Cabbage

 If you want to achieve beautiful blue or purple eggs, red cabbage will provide the necessary pigment.
-Chop the cabbage and cover large pieces with water.
+Chop the cabbage and fill a pot with large pieces of it.
 The more vegetable mass in the pot, the brighter the color will be.

 Boil the cabbage for half an hour after it starts boiling.
 Cool the cabbage broth to room temperature.
 Strain it, separating the vegetable fragments.
 Add 2 tablespoons of vinegar and stir.

 Place the boiled eggs in the prepared natural dye and let them sit for 20 minutes to 4 hours.
-The longer the eggs are dyed, the more vibrant the color will be.
+The longer the eggs are dyed, the brighter the color will be.

 How to Make a Scratch Egg